 You most likely have some agents that are new and agents that will be coming on board soon, or you may even have some outsourced agents on standby.
 Focus your efforts to have these agents trained well and quickly so that they fully understand the products and procedures.
 This may require a new comprehensive training program that they would need to complete and be tested on.
 When the calls come in at alarming rates, chances are that they will encounter a multitude of different requests and questions.
 To prevent excessive transfers, callbacks, and long hold times during seasonal call volume spikes, you will need agents that will hastily answer the questions and deal with the requests on the first call.

 Another option worth considering is training reps to specialize in a different product line or department.
 When the calls come in, they probably won’t be spread evenly across departments or products, so if applicable within your business, have the reps become more dynamic and flexible, so more inquiries are handled and hold times decrease.

 4. Identify your agent’s tops skills and route accordingly

 The best way to reduce transfers that just take away time from agents is to have the calls routed correctly the first time.
 Using an Intelligent IVR System will ensure the calls hit the correct agent that has the resources to handle and resolve the call.
 This is especially important when the calls spike, since the transfers will add up to a lot of wasted time.

 5. Start building a self-service IVR

 Why have agents take requests that can be handled by a self-service IVR?
 This could cut down the amount of calls agents have to answer by a significant amount during those seasonal call volume spikes, since simple requests won’t require an agent’s time, allowing them to handle more complex calls.
-Self-service IVR systems can be used to make account changes, check account information, Maybe once you add a Self-Service IVR System, those seasonal call spikes won’t feel like calls spikes anymore.
+Self-service IVR systems can be used to make account changes, check account information, pay bills, track shipping, or even make reservations.
+Maybe once you add a Self-Service IVR System, those seasonal call spikes won’t feel like calls spikes anymore.